 \paragraph{Target Mixing} According to \Equation{our_y}, the augmented ground truth for the mixed image is an implicitly weighted union of the original ground truth: $\tilde{y} = \{(y_i; \lambda), (y_j; (1 - \lambda)\}$, where $\lambda$ is the mixing coefficient sampled from a Beta distribution as described in the previous paragraph.
 In the case of object detection, the label $y$ is a set of instance ground truth, which is a collection of objects in the image, each with its corresponding class labels and bounding box coordinates.
 For example, $y_i$ could be a set of objects $\{(c_{i1},b_{i1}), (c_{i2},b_{i2}),\ldots\}$ present in the image $x_i$. $c_{ik}$ denotes the class label of object $k$ and $b_{ik}$ represents its corresponding bounding box coordinates.
 After mixing, all objects of $y_i$ will share the same mixing weight $\lambda$ of the image, while those of $y_j$ will have weight $(1 - \lambda)$.
 These instance-level weights will then be used for loss mixing as described in \Equation{our_loss} and \Equation{det_loss_mix}.
-Finally, all bounding box coordinates are adjusted appropriately based on the alignment operation in the \textbf{Input Mixing} step described above.
+Finally, all bounding box coordinates are adjusted appropriately based on the alignment operation in the \textit{Input Mixing} step described above.